-Now, it’s no secret that choosing just 6 doesn’t do justice to the pretty beaches to explore in the country.
+Now it’s no secret that choosing just 6 doesn’t do justice to the pretty beaches to explore in the country.
 It does feel like cherry picking, but these are some of the most impressive ones that are still untouched by many.
 It’s no fun to see more people on the beach than sand, so let’s go over the 6 best offbeat beaches in India.

 It should be no surprise that Diu is a favorite beach destination for Indians.
 The district is extremely close to Gujarat and the vibe of this region is often compared to Goa.
 For that matter, It’s even called ‘Mini Goa’ by many.
 But one thing that makes it stand out from Goa beaches is the absence of crowds.
 Diu as a district is not just extremely small, it is also one of the least populated places in India.
 The town has a low skyline because there’s hardly any buildings.

 Other than chilling at the beach and let time comfortably pass you by, you could also explore a few other sites nearby.
 There’s a 15th century fort known as Diu Fort which is hard to avoid.
 The structure of the fort is massive and it even has 3 of the oldest churches inside the fort.
-The Church of St. Francis of Assisi, the St. Paul’s Church and the St. Thomas Church.
-Interestingly, St.Thomas Church is now a museum.
+The Church of St Francis of Assisi, the St Paul’s Church and the St Thomas Church.

 You can reach this beauty by taking a ferry from the backwaters.
 If anything, that serves as a delightful experience of its own, since you would pass by some thick mangrove forests, the sight of which is nothing short of phenomenal.